cznic/99c/README.md

     99c: Flags:
       -99lib
             Library link mode.
       -Dname
             Equivalent to inserting '#define name 1' at the start of the translation unit.
       -Dname=definition
             Equivalent to inserting '#define name definition' at the start of the translation unit.
       -E    Copy C-language source files to standard output, executing all preprocessor directives; no compilation shall be performed.
 If any operand is not a text file, the effects are unspecified.
       -Ipath
             Add path to the include files search paths.
       -Olevel
             Optimization setting, ignored.
       -Wwarn
             Warning level, ignored.
       -c    Suppress the link-edit phase of the compilation, and do not remove any object files that are produced.
       -g    Produce debugging information, ignored.
+      -l<lib>
-      -o pathname
+            Search the library named <lib> when linking.
+Ignored.
+(TODO) -o pathname
             Use the specified pathname, instead of the default a.out, for the executable file produced.
 If the -o option is present with -c or -E, the result is unspecified.
+      -pthread
+            Ignored.
+(TODO)
       -99extra flag
          Extra cc flags:
             AlignOf